TRUE INNOVATION IN HEALTHCARE - WHAT DOES IT ACTUALLY LOOK LIKE?

 Big corporations are missing out on a much more strategic opportunity.
 If it is agreed that innovation and change are needed in the industry, why are the disruptive and creative companies expected to acclimate to the existing landscape rather than focusing change management efforts on steering the larger ship to face the direction that heads out of the storm?
 Instead, the smaller and more innovative company should be helping to re-shape the larger company, chipping away at existing bureaucracy and inefficient processes bit-by-bit.
 Then, with a robust change management program, these giants have the power to re-shape the entire industry.
 With proper strategic planning and efforts companies could drive better patient outcomes, shorter hospital stays, flip insurance on its head, incentivize healthcare providers to keep their patients healthy, and even change governmental policy.

-S Kern Consulting is a consulting firm that specializes in developing data-driven strategies to create business solutions.
+Alpha Data Strategies is a consulting firm that specializes in developing data-driven strategies to create business solutions.